 The track passes within a few metres of the summit of Carn Mor, from which the view really opens out, from Glas Tulaichean in the west to Creag Leacach in the east, with the grey lump of Carn a’ Gheoidh ahead to the north.

-Summit of Carn Mor, looking towards The Cairnwell
+Click to enlarge Summit of Carn Mor, looking towards The Cairnwell

 There’s a fine new hut tucked under the west side of the ridge between Carn Mor and Carn a’ Gheoidh—locked and shuttered tight when I passed, but I presume it sees traffic (literally, there’s space for a couple of 4x4s outside) once the shooting starts.

-Hut on Carn Mor, Glas Tulaichean and Carn Bhinnein beyond
+Click to enlarge Hut on Carn Mor, Glas Tulaichean and Carn Bhinnein beyond

 On, then, to Carn a’ Gheoidh.
 The track runs high on the mountainside, and then a little intermittent path picks its way to the summit.

-Carn a' Gheoidh from Carn Mor
+Click to enlarge Carn a’ Gheoidh from Carn Mor

 Just as I reached the final little patch of snow, I ran into an old set of footprints—I’m clearly not the only person who fancied a change from the guidebook approaches.